-Most geographic divisions have a central coordination unit that can provide AidWorks support.
 Development Effectiveness and Enabling Division has a small team that supports training in Canberra and at Posts and serves as an AidWorks help desk: aidworks.support@dfat.gov.au.
-The AidWorks Learning Hub provides a wide range of guidance material to help with all AidWorks tasks.
-The Global Support Centre provides support relating to user access.

-A box at the end of each APG chapter provides hints and reminders about how best to use AidWorks.
+A box at the end of each IDPG chapter provides hints and reminders about how best to use AidWorks.